skan-io/saij/CONTRIBUTING.md

 ## Contributing Code

-Follow the Angular commit message guidelines when committing code, or use the provided `npm run git` command to run [_commitizen_](https://github.com/commitizen/cz-cli) commits.
+Follow [these commit message guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) when committing code, or use the provided `npm run git` which uses [_commitizen_](https://github.com/commitizen/cz-cli) to write commit messages and push your code.

 Make sure that your pull request follows our pull request guidelines below before submitting it.